-11 Goal 3: Develop and sustain educational resources, a skilled workforce, and a dynamic

-12 infrastructure and toolset to advance nanotechnology.
+Goal 3: Develop and sustain educational resources, a skilled workforce, and a dynamic infrastructure and toolset to advance nanotechnology.

 Fundamental to the successful development of nanotechnology is the continued development of the infrastructure necessary to support this effort.
-A substantial investment, strengthened by

-- 15 interagency cooperation and collaboration through the NNI, is needed to develop the talent and - 16 facilities necessary to achieve the other NNI goals of advancing a world-class R&D program - 17 (Goal 1), fostering the transfer of new technologies into products for commercial and public - 18 benefit (Goal 2), and supporting responsible development of nanotechnology (Goal 4).
+A substantial investment, strengthened by interagency cooperation and collaboration through the NNI, is needed to develop the talent and facilities necessary to achieve the other NNI goals of advancing a world-class R&D program (Goal 1), fostering the transfer of new technologies into products for commercial and public benefit (Goal 2), and supporting responsible development of nanotechnology (Goal 4).

-Nanotechnology is emerging amid a transformative phase in education in the United States 1 2 when there is a widely recognized need to improve science, technology, engineering, and 3 mathematics (STEM) education.
-The creation in the United States of a world-leading science 4 and technology workforce can be accelerated by nurturing students' interest in STEM topics.
-Not only do core STEM concepts underpin nanoscale science and engineering, but the 5 6 discovery of emergent properties and behaviors at the nanoscale can excite and inspire 7 students to learn about nanotechnology and STEM more broadly.
-Using traditional teaching methods, hands-on training, informal education programs, and emerging Internet-based 8 9 education, innovations in nanotechnology can be exploited as vehicles for learning and teaching STEM subjects that students have traditionally found challenging.
-10
+Nanotechnology is emerging amid a transformative phase in education in the United States when there is a widely recognized need to improve science, technology, engineering, and mathematics (STEM) education.
+The creation in the United States of a world-leading science and technology workforce can be accelerated by nurturing students' interest in STEM topics.
+Not only do core STEM concepts underpin nanoscale science and engineering, but the discovery of emergent properties and behaviors at the nanoscale can excite and inspire students to learn about nanotechnology and STEM more broadly.
+Using traditional teaching methods, hands-on training, informal education programs, and emerging Internet-based education, innovations in nanotechnology can be exploited as vehicles for learning and teaching STEM subjects that some students have traditionally found challenging.

-The NNI agencies continue to foster educational programs that develop scientists, engineers, technicians, production workers, and laboratory personnel (including academic students and trainees) through multidisciplinary academic programs, industrial partnerships, and federally funded R&D systems.
+The NNI agencies continue to foster educational programs that develop scientists, engineers, technicians, production workers, and laboratory personnel (including academic students and trainees)

+through multidisciplinary academic programs, industrial partnerships, and federally funded R&D systems.

 Extensive infrastructure capabilities are critical to moving nanotechnology from the research laboratory to production and will continue to be advanced.
-These capabilities are provided by the centers and user facilities, which broadly support R&D of nanomanufacturing, nanoscale characterization, synthesis, simulation, and modeling.
+These capabilities are provided by the centers and user facilities, which broadly support R&D on nanomanufacturing, nanoscale characterization, synthesis, simulation, and modeling.